mermanu/nasamarsone/README.md

 Used Patterns
 ===========
 You will see some design patterns into the code, some of these are:<br/>
-Factory, Strategy, Bridge, Adapter among others.
+Factory, Strategy, Bridge, Adapter, Facade among others.

 How to test
 ===========